asyncapi/website/ADDING_TRANSLATIONS.md

         };
     }
     ```

-- You may now follow the [Adding Translations](#adding-translations) guide to start translating the components
+  - Follow the [Adding Translations guide](#adding-translations) to start translating the components

 **4. Configure i18n routing**
-With the addition of a new internationalized page, you would need to make sure it is being served on the website when someone visits it.
+After adding a new internationalized page, test it to sure the page is being served on the website when someone visits it.
   - Replace the `next/link` component with the `LinkComponent` from `components/link.js` in the files where the page's `href` is being referenced.
   - Make sure to add the exact same `href` to the `lib/i18nPaths.js` in the respective locales which support that `href`.